IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 This memo describes a congestion control algorithm for conversational media services such as interactive video.
-The solution conforms to the packet conservation principle and is a hybrid loss- and delay based congestion control that also supports ECN and L4S.
+The solution conforms to the packet conservation principle and is a hybrid loss and delay-based congestion control that also supports ECN and L4S.
 The algorithm is evaluated over both simulated Internet bottleneck scenarios as well as in a mobile system simulator using LongTerm Evolution (LTE) and 5G and is shown to achieve both low latency and high video throughput in these scenarios.
 This specification obsoletes RFC 8298.
-The algorithm supports handling of multiple media streams, typical use cases are streaming for remote control, AR and 3D VR googles.
+The algorithm supports handling of multiple media streams; typical use cases are streaming for remote control, AR and 3D VR goggles.

 --- middle